-Here are seven ways to land a cloud career for beginners — how to use a cloud certification to land a cloud computing job without the required work experience.
+Here are seven ways to land a cloud computing career for beginners — and how to use a cloud certification to land a cloud computing job without the required work experience.

 If you’re wondering how to start a career in cloud computing, start by knowing what you want to accomplish and what you’re interested in.
 There are multiple providers out there you could get certified with, but here are the top three public cloud providers.

 Amazon Web Services (AWS)

 - AWS cloud careers are plentiful.
 Like nearly all areas of cloud expertise, the demand for cloud skills outpaces the supply.
 (Which is good for those getting into entry-level cloud computing jobs.)

 - AWS certifications are some of the highest-paying certification salaries in tech and they typically appear the most in job board search results for cloud careers.

 - Which AWS certification is right for you?
 There are four levels of certifications and specialties, all with different scopes and prerequisites.
 Do your homework to know what is expected for each one, and determine which of the AWS certifications is right for you.

 - Why should you get an Azure certification?
 AWS may be the public cloud frontrunner, but the gap is closing.
 Over the past couple of years, Azure adoption has been increasing in enterprises while AWS adoption remained relatively flat.
 Businesses continue to adopt Azure as Microsoft pushes hard into the enterprise space.

 - Also, Azure has historically been the preferred choice for hybrid deployments, and integrates easily with the Microsoft solutions businesses have been using since the days before cloud.
 Read more on: What is Azure?